NFU meets Defra to discuss impacts of global conflict on UK food supply chain

 The situation is constantly evolving and, as with Russian’s invasion of Ukraine, much will depend on the events of the coming days to determine the extent of the impact on farming and food.

-The NFU is gathering evidence and reports from members, and is working with CBI, agricultural supply chains and Defra to ensure intelligence is being fed into the right government decision makers and keeping assessments up to date.
+The NFU is gathering evidence and reports from members, and is working with the CBI (Confederation of British Industry), agricultural supply chains and Defra to ensure intelligence is being fed into the right government decision makers and keeping assessments up to date.

 The increased volatility has exacerbated the lack of price transparency in supply chains with farmers often only being made aware of the price they will pay once products have been delivered onto farm.
 This limits the ability of farmers to make informed decisions and erodes trust.

-Anecdotal evidence from members suggests that red diesel prices rose above 100ppl on Thursday and Friday last week with localised price variability reported.
+Anecdotal evidence from members suggests that red diesel prices were pushing 110ppl at the start of the week, with localised price variability reported.

 The anecdotal nature of the reporting highlights a key failing – that there is a lack of transparency in these markets.
 The only public UK fertiliser price data comes from AHDB and is updated just monthly, which is inadequate in a market that is moving daily.
 Red diesel pricing is even less transparent, with no recognised index and many farmers only receiving the price at delivery.